Call (303) 775-3221 Free Estimate

 How much does a panel replacement cost in Ken Caryl?

 It depends on the scope.
-A straight panel swap is a different project than upgrading from 100 to 200 amps.
+A straight panel replacement is a different project than upgrading from 100 to 200 amps.
 We provide free on-site estimates with exact pricing after we evaluate your setup.
 There's no charge for the estimate.
-Our minimum project size is $2,000.

 Do I need a permit for panel work in Ken Caryl?

 Yes.
 Ken Caryl is unincorporated Jefferson County.
 Electrical permits go through Jefferson County Building Division.
-We handle the permit, the CORE Electric coordination, and the inspection.
+We handle the permit, the utility coordination, and the inspection.

 Will a Challenger panel affect my home sale in Ken Caryl?